ITS-of-WNY/its-of-wny.github.io/services.md

             <div class="12u$">
               <ul class="alt">
                 <li>For children ages birth &ndash; 2</li>
-                <li>Provided in Erie, Genesee, Orleans, and Wyoming Counties</li>
+                <li>Provided in Erie, Genesee, Orleans, and Wyoming Counties through an agreement with NYS</li>
-                <li>For children who demonstrate or are expected to have developmental delays</li>
+                <li>For children who demonstrate or are at risk for developmental delays</li>
-                <li>Primarily an in-home service</li>
+                <li>Evaluations and services provided in the child’s natural environment</li>
-                <li>Speech therapy, occupational therapy, physical therapy available</li>
+                <li>Special Instruction, speech therapy, occupational therapy, and physical therapy are available</li>
-                <li>Teachers of the deaf and/or visually impaired available</li>
+                <li>Teachers of the Deaf and Teachers of the Visually Impaired are available</li>
               </ul>
             </div>
           </div>
         </div>
         <div class="8u 12u$(small)">
           <br />
-          <p>We are contracted with the NYS Dept of Health to provide birth-2 services in Erie, Gen., Orleans and Wyoming Counties.
-This program is designed to meet the needs of families and their children who demonstrate developmental delays or who are diagnosed with a condition with a high probability of developmental delay.
-Referrals come from parents, caregivers, and the medical community through the health departments and youth bureaus in the counties in which the child resides.</p>
+          <p>The Early Intervention Program is a public program for infants and toddlers with special needs.
+Children with certain diagnosed conditions that lead to developmental delays are eligible for this program.
+Children with no diagnosis who have delays in development may be eligible if their delays are serious enough.
+Parents are encouraged to contact the NYS Early Intervention Program at (518) 473-7016 for assistance with the referral process.
+Once evaluated by an approved evaluator, if a child is determined eligible by the municipality to participate in the program, services are provided at no cost to families.
+The county arranges the services to be provided and then chooses the provider based on the needs of the child and family.
+The child’s health insurance may be used to cover some program costs, but all other costs for EIP services are paid by the county and New York State.
+The EIP covers the cost of early intervention services only.
+It does not pay for daycare or other fees charged by community settings.</p>

-          <p>Early intervention services that ITS of WNY provide include multi-disciplinary evaluations and direct therapy which may include speech therapy, occupational therapy, and physical therapy as well as special instruction by certified special education teachers.
+          <p>ITS of WNY holds a provider agreement with the NYS Dept of Health to provide Early Intervention services in Erie, Genesee, Orleans and Wyoming Counties.
+Our services include multi-disciplinary evaluations and direct therapy which may include speech therapy, occupational therapy, and physical therapy as well as special instruction by certified special education teachers.
 The agency also offers services by a teacher of the deaf and a teacher of the visually impaired if a child presents with vision or hearing difficulties.</p>

-          <p>Services primarily take place in a child's home, daycare center, or a caregiver's home, at the direction of the child's family.</p>
+          <p>Services primarily take place in a child's home, daycare center, or a caregiver's home, at the direction of the child's family.
+In addition to individual services offered in the child’s natural setting, ITS of WNY offers services in a variety of formats, including developmental group intervention and parent/child groups.
+These groups are offered for those children and their families who may benefit from services that take place in a group setting alongside peers.Groups are held at our office or at a nearby neighborhood or community site, as determined  by the child’s Early Intervention team and as approved on the Individualized Family Service Plan, by the child’s municipality.</p>

           <a href="#services" class="button small scrolly icon fa-angle-up">Back to Top</a>

         </div>
       </div>